What is the best protein powder for runners?

 Protein is just as important for runners as it is for weightlifters.
 It helps with recovery, injury prevention, immune function, and much, much more.
 Many runners, especially distance runners, do not consume nearly enough protein, which can have a serious negative impact on their performance.
 If you do not get enough protein when training hard, your body will break down muscle for use as fuel.
 This will eventually make you slower, no matter who you are.
 Protein powders are therefore a great way to ensure that you are getting the nutrition you need to recover and perform at your best.

-Getting enough protein from normal food can be challenging for some people, which is where protein shakes come in handy.
+Getting enough protein from normal food can be challenging for some people, especially those with dietary restrictions, which is where protein shakes come in handy.
 It is easier to drink your protein than it is to chew it.
 It is also easier to make a protein shake than it is to cook a meal.
 That said, protein shakes are by no means necessary for improved performance.
 A balanced diet, even a plant-based one, will meet your protein needs.
 Protein shakes are certainly convenient, however, and can be a great addition to any runner’s diet.
 That said, not all protein shakes are created equal.

 Why drink wholesome?

 One of the reasons why we make the best protein powder for runners is that we do not use food additives.
 Most protein powders, on the other hand, are full of food additives.

 Food additives may improve characteristics like taste, texture, and shelf stability, but they can also cause uncomfortable side effects and long-term gut damage.
 Basically, because they look nothing like real food, food additives are hard to digest.
 They therefore sit in your gut for longer than food should, which gives your gut bacteria more time to eat.